OfficeDev/teams-toolkit-samples/graph-toolkit-productivity-hub-aspnetcore/README.md

 - You can check app configuration and environment information in: [OneProductivityHubNetCore/.fx](OneProductivityHubNetCore/.fx)
 - You will find Microsoft Graph Toolkit SDK code in: [OneProductivityHubNetCore/_Host.cshtml](OneProductivityHubNetCore/_Host.cshtml)
-- You will find frontend code in: [OneProductivityHubNetCore/Pages/tab.razor](OneProductivityHubNetCore/Pages/tab.razor)
+- You will find frontend code in: [OneProductivityHubNetCore/Pages/Tab.razor](OneProductivityHubNetCore/Pages/tab.razor)
-- You will find authentication code in: [OneProductivityHubNetCore/Auth.cshtml](OneProductivityHubNetCore/Auth.cshtml)

 ## Code of Conduct